Insights

 What it is

 The API Login ID identifies your account when connecting a website or application to the Authorize.Net payment gateway for transaction processing.
-It is not a Merchant Interface username.

 Where it is used

-Server-side API requests, usually paired with a secret such as the Transaction Key.
+• Server-side API requests, usually paired with a secret such as the Transaction Key.

-Integration configurations where the gateway needs to recognize your merchant account before authorizing an API action.
+• Integration configurations where the gateway needs to recognize your merchant account before authorizing an API action.

 Where it must not be used

-As a substitute for a secret.
-By itself, it does not provide sufficient authentication for sensitive actions.
+• As a substitute for a secret.

 Common mistakes

-Copying extra whitespace when pasting into environment variables.
+• Copying extra whitespace into environment variables.

 Transaction Key: server-side secret for transaction authentication